 What do eating disorders and substance abuse have in common?
-For starters, both can be classified as psychological disorders that can have deadly physical effects on the body.
-Yet regardless of this understanding, a good majority of people don’t associate one with another.
+Both can be classified as psychological disorders that can have deadly physical effects on the body.
+Regardless of this understanding, a good majority of people don’t associate one with another.
 Evidence supports that both eating disorders and substance use disorders can go hand in hand.
 Since two separate psychological illnesses can overlap and enable the other, a person with co-occurring disorders will benefit from quality eating disorder and substance abuse treatment.
 At Phoenix Rising, in Palm Desert, our eating disorder and substance abuse treatment treats the entire person, not just the symptoms.

 Many of the emotional effects of both eating disorders and addiction are similar.
 Addiction tends to develop around feelings of stress, dissatisfaction, obsession and depression.
 If these sound eerily similar to the emotions associated with eating disorders, then you’d be correct.